 The CGNC seeks to recommend for nomination experienced directors who have substantive knowledge of our business and industry or who can bring to the board specific and valuable strategic or management capabilities acquired in other industries.
 The committee expects each of our directors to have proven leadership, sound judgment, the highest ethics and integrity, and a commitment to our success.
 It also seeks personal qualities that foster a respectful environment in which our directors listen to one another and engage in robust and constructive discussions.
 These goals for our board composition presuppose a diverse range of viewpoints, experiences, and specific expertise.
 The CGNC considers a nominee's personal characteristics and business experience relative to those of our existing board members, including the type of prior management experience, levels of expertise relevant to our business, prior board service, reputation in the business community, personal characteristics such as gender and race, and other factors that the committee believes to be important.
 When considering whether or not to re-nominate a director for board service, the CGNC also considers whether the director has served as a member of our board for more than 20 years and whether the director is over 72 years of age.
+Jennifer Schneider was selected and recommended as a nominee for our board of directors by the CGNC based on the criteria outlined above.

-Our commitment to diversity and inclusion is demonstrated by the composition of our board nominees, which includes three women and four members from underrepresented ethnic and racial groups.
+Our commitment to diversity and inclusion is demonstrated by the composition of our board nominees, which includes five women and four members from underrepresented ethnic and racial groups.